Support the wellbeing of a young person

 It can be extremely difficult to talk about mental health, but if you approach the subject in the right way and in an appropriate setting or environment, it can help get the problem out in the air and you can discuss a way forward from there.

-If you want some help on how to start that conversation with your teen and what to say, see the ‘How to talk about mental health‘ page which has some useful pointers from MentalHealth.gov, on what sort of questions and responses are most conducive to getting a positive response and formulating a plan of action.
+If you want some help on how to start that conversation with your teen and what to say, see our ‘How to talk about mental health‘ page which has some useful pointers from MentalHealth.gov, on what sort of questions and responses are most conducive to getting a positive response and formulating a plan of action.

 You could also consider asking your GP for some initial help if you are unsure who to turn to.